If you suffered a truck accident in Lawrenceville, you could pursue damages from the at-fault party.

-If you or a loved one was injured in a collision, your medical bills, lost wages, and pain and suffering may threaten your financial security.
-Financial responsibility should fall to the negligent truck driver or to his employer, not to you.
+If you or a loved one were injured in a collision, your medical bills, lost wages, and pain and suffering may threaten your financial security.
+Financial responsibility should fall to the negligent truck driver or to their employer, not to you.

 Kaine Law can help you build a case after your truck accident.
 You do not need to worry about negotiating a settlement, calculating your damages, or going to court on your own.
-Let our Lawrenceville truck accident lawyers do that for you.
+Let our Lawrenceville personal injury lawyer do that for you.
 Our priority is securing compensation for you and protecting your rights.

-Right now, your primary concern might be recovering compensation for your economic losses, like your healthcare expenses and lost wages.
-However, based on your situation, you can recover compensation for other losses.
+Right now, your primary concern might be recovering compensation for your economic losses, like your healthcare expenses and lost income.
+However, based on your situation, you can recover compensation for other losses as well.

 These losses could include: